SimmeringRook/simmeringrook.github.io/courses/PH403/Spring/WorkingDraft.md

   \label{fig:veffective_vs_r}
 \end{figure}

-The first value of angular momentum that supports a circle orbit is $L/m=\sqrt{12}$, located at $r=6M$ and is unstable: any change to the energy of the stone will cause its orbit to decay towards the event horizon.
+The first value of angular momentum that supports a circle orbit is $L/m=\sqrt{12}$, located at $r=6M$ and is unstable[@EBH, @Dray]: any change to the energy of the stone will cause its orbit to decay towards the event horizon.
 For stones with angular momentum greater than or equal to $4$, the effective potential has a prominent peak.
 If the stone's energy per unit mass, $E/m$, is less than the value of this local maximum for the effective potential, the stone will orbit the massive object with the corresponding minimum radius and not be captured by the event horizon.
 At $L/m=4$, the stone can maintain a stable circular orbit at $r=12M$.
 If the stone has an energy value greater than the local minimum of the effective potential (but less than the peak), the stone will have an Elliptical orbit.
 Finally, in the case where the peak of $V/m$ is greater than unity, and the stone starts with $E/m=1$ (free fall starting at rest, collocated with the bookkeeper), the stone's orbit will be hyperbolic: coming in from $r\rightarrow\infty$, partially rotating about the massive object, and then escaping back out to the bookkeeper.

 To offer a more intuitive representation of effective potential versus $r$-coordinate, we rotate the plots of Figure \ref{fig:veffective_vs_r} about the azimuthal axis and create a similar representation to the embedding diagrams of Figure \ref{fig:Embedding} with Figure \ref{fig:vEff3d_noL}.
 However, with non-zero angular momentum, a stone has two potential barriers it must cross as $V_{eff}$ adopts a valley-like shape for $r$-coordinates in the interval of $(6M, 25M)$.
-If the stone doesn't have enough energy, it will have a hyperbolic path and perform a partial orbit before escaping to infinity.
 If the stone starts at rest in this valley, $E/m > V_{eff}$ for $r\in (6M, 25M)$, the stone will orbit between the two extreme $r$-coordinates bound where $E/m = V/m$.
-If the stone has energy greater than the peak $V/m$, it will perform a parabolic orbit and be captured by the event horizon.

 \begin{figure}[H]
     \centering